 Maintain Customer Acquisition Cost (CAC)

 Acquire new customers, must cost something.
 These costs will be treated at customer acquisition cost CAC.
 When it comes to your business profit, your acquisition cost will be below from your CLV.
 Once you maintain this cost-profit average will be raised from every new consumer.
-In e-commerce business, it is hard to balance CAC, but later on, you can gradually increase your sale.
+In the e-commerce business, it is hard to balance CAC, but later on, you can gradually increase your sale.
 In order to maintain your marketing budget, it is preferred to utilize free marketing like social media, content marketing, and email marketing.

 Once your e-commerce starts generating valuable leads and most of your visitors are more possibly turn into a customer.
 Then there is no need to expend lots of money on campaigns and marketing purpose.
 Instead of marketing, start investing in the advancement of the store and make it a reliable source for online shopping